mrmonaghan/mrmonaghan.github.io/_posts/2019-08-23-Building-Interactive-Scripts-With-GetUserChoice.md

 Occasionally I make tools for other people, which is simultaneously exciting and frustrating.
 On one hand, I'm able to streamline processes for my colleagues and clients; on the other, I actually have to make the damn things digestable for someone other than myself.

-To that end, I've developed the Get-UserChoice function that leverages the '[System.Management.Automation]' class to allow a user to select from a list of options you present them.
+To that end, I've developed the Get-UserChoice function, which leverages the '[System.Management.Automation]' class to allow a user to select from a list of options you present them.

 {% highlight powershell %}